AD4Noobs/site/content/building_a_active_directory/pdc/what_and_why/_index.md

 So whats a Domain ?

 The Domain is basically the over al group that contains ALL the objects stored in the Active Directory database.
 A Domain can be hosted on 1 or multiple Domain Controllers.
+When using multiple Domain Controllers within 1 domain the changes to the [Active Directory Database (NTDS)](#ntds) are replicated between them.

 {{< figure src="domain_tree_forest_01.png" title="This is a singular domain" >}}